mojotech/docbert/features/docbert.feature.md

       When I submit the signup form with valid data Then I should be signed up

+#### Parameterized definitions

+You can parameterize definitions in the same way you parameterize example
+outlines:

+    Definition: I sign in as a <user type>

+      Given I am on the sign in page
+      And I submit the sign in form as <user type>

+    Example: using a parameterized definition

+      When I sign in as a business analyst
+      Then I should be signed in

+**Note: there is no error checking right now.
+See the TODO below.**

 ## Executing

 There is no way to execute a docbert feature, because a docbert feature isn't